 CONTACT A MARYLAND CRIMINAL DEFENSE LAWYER TODAY FOR A FREE INITIAL CONSULTATION

 Maryland assault convictions come with harsh penalties, and too much is at stake for you to “go it alone.”
 Instead, you need experienced legal representation in your corner throughout your case.
-To schedule a free case evaluation or case evaluation with a Maryland criminal defense lawyer at Alpert Schreyer, LLC, please call us at (301) 321-7277 or contact us online.
+To schedule a free case evaluation or case evaluation with a Maryland criminal defense lawyer at Alpert Schreyer Poe, please call us at (301) 321-7277 or contact us online.